spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 Add the **MetalLB (Helm)** pack to your profile.
 The [MetalLB](../../integrations/metallb.md) pack provides a load-balancer implementation for your Kubernetes cluster, as VMware does not offer a load balancer solution natively.
-The load balancer is required to help the _LoadBalancer_ service specified in the Hello Universe application manifest obtain an IP address, so that you can access the application on your browser.
+The load balancer is required to help the _LoadBalancer_ service specified in the Hello Universe application manifest obtain an IP address, so that you can access the application from your browser.

 | Pack Name       | Version | Layer         |
 | --------------- | ------- | ------------- |